 Are Heritage New Zealand offices and properties open?

-Heritage New Zealand Pouhere Taonga offices are open subject to the conditions of the relevant Alert Level that applies to different parts of the country,including those related to group sizes, contact tracing and hygiene procedures.
+Heritage New Zealand Pouhere Taonga offices are open subject to the conditions of the relevant Alert Level applicable to different parts of the country, including those related to group sizes, contact tracing and hygiene procedures.
 Please arrange any on-site or face-to-face meetings with staff in advance.

-Most of our other properties are open on reduced hours, apart from those that normally close for the Winter season.
+Properties in areas unaffected by Alert Level changes are open as usual, apart from those that normally close for the Winter season.
 Check directly with the property you may wish to visit before you go.
-We've missed you!

 We are open for enquiries regarding future venue hire for your special occasions.

 The Online Shop is open.
 Deliveries may take longer due to the backlog of parcels moving around the country.

 The Heritage New Zealand Pouhere Taonga Act 2014 makes it unlawful for any person to modify or destroy, or cause to be modified or destroyed, the whole or any part of an archaeological site without the prior authority of Heritage New Zealand.

 Our archaeologists and pouarahi are working (some remotely) and the authority process is running as normal at present.
 Currently we are in 'working days' as defined by the Heritage New Zealand Pouhere Taonga Act 2014.
 Read more about how the normal authority process is working under lockdown.

 When a civil defence, local or national state of emergency is notified such as has occurred with the national Covid-19 response, a simplified and streamlined process - the Emergency Archaeological Authority process - may apply to quickly consider work that affects archaeological sites under Subpart 3 Emergency Authorities, Heritage New Zealand Pouhere Taonga Act 2014.